voedger/voedger/design/api/README.md

 - redirects to api v1/v2
 - for v2, based on HTTP Method:
     - GET -> QP
+        - Query Function
+        - System functions for:
+            - Collection of CDocs
+            - View
     - POST, PUT, DELETE -> CP
         - name is CDoc/WDoc/CRecord/WRecord: exec CUD command
         - POST && name_is_command: exec this command

 ## Updates to vSQL and appdef
 - Query Result can be either array of objects or an object
+- Query Result can be either JSON or custom mime type

 ## Updates to Query Processor
 [GET params](../queryprocessor/request.md) conversion: